Buizz/EUD-Editor-3/README.md

 StarCraft: Remastered UMS Make Tool

 > The current project is a test version.
-We are not responsible for problems encountered during use.
 > Save files may not be compatible with the full version.